 The Shakespearean sonnet is fourteen lines long, as are all traditional sonnets.
 These fourteen lines are usually seen together in one stanza of text, but throughout time poets have chosen to break the structure up into stanzas.
 These are generally created with the basic form of the sonnet in mind.
 Even if the poem is contained within one stanza of text, for the purpose of analyses or simply in order to come to a better understanding of what the poet is saying, it can be separated into three quatrains or sets of four lines.
 These make up the bulk of the poem.
 They are then followed by a concluding couplet or set of two rhyming lines.

 Rhyme Scheme and Meter of a Shakespearean Sonnet

 The poem follows a consistent rhyme scheme that conforms to the pattern of ABAB CDCD EFEF GG.
 The difference between the three quatrains and the couplet is clear.

 Additionally, as is the case in Petrarchan sonnets, this sonnet form uses iambic pentameter.
 This means that each line contains five sets of two beats.
-The first is unstressed and the second stressed.
+The first is unstressed, and the second is stressed.
 It sounds something like da-DUM, da-DUM.